UNDERSTANDING THE CHANGES IN AGEING WITH HIV

 An increasing, ageing population

-There has been a dramatic change in the demographics of the population of PLHIV with HIV clinics now caring for an increasing number of people aged 50 years or older.
-According to the medical journal Lancet HIV, it’s estimated the median age of people on treatment will increase from 44 years in 2010 to 57 in 2030, with the proportion of PLHIV aged 50 years or older increasing from 28% in 2010 to 73% in 2030.1,2
+Evidence from the Netherlands shows that there has been a dramatic change in the demographics of the population of PLHIV, with HIV clinics now caring for an increasing number of people aged 50 years or older in many countries.1 According to the medical journal Lancet HIV, it’s estimated that in the Netherlands, the median age of people on treatment will increase from 44 years in 2010 to 57 in 2030, with the proportion of PLHIV aged 50 years or older increasing from 28% in 2010 to 73% in 2030.2

-In addition, PLHIV may have an elevated risk of a variety of chronic illnesses so may require additional care, particularly as the population of PLHIV who are ageing grows.3 These statistics point to a growing need for specialised research and care focused on those PLHIV who are ageing, and the chronic conditions associated with HIV.4
+In addition, PLHIV may have an elevated risk of a variety of chronic illnesses so may require additional care, particularly as the population of PLHIV who are ageing grows.4 These statistics point to a growing need for specialised research and care focused on those PLHIV who are ageing, and the chronic conditions associated with HIV.5

 The changing treatment needs of older PLHIV

-Current novel ARTs allow many PLHIV to achieve a near-normal life span; however, as people age, the risk of other health challenges increases.5 These health challenges include cardiovascular disease, cancer, osteoporosis and other diseases in which the organs, such as the liver or kidney, are ultimately affected by chronic or progressive diseases.6
+Current novel ARTs allow many PLHIV to achieve a near-normal life span; however, as people age, the risk of other health challenges increases.6 These health challenges include cardiovascular disease, cancer, osteoporosis and other diseases in which the organs, such as the liver or kidney, are ultimately affected by chronic or progressive diseases.7

-The general commitment among the scientific community is to design treatment that will have a minimal intrusion on the lives of PLHIV, including a good safety and tolerability profile, with limited organ-related side-effects, or ‘toxicities’ (such as those affecting the liver or kidney) and interactions that occur between different medicines.
+The general commitment among the scientific community is to design and then develop treatments that will have a minimal impact on the lives of PLHIV, including better safety and tolerability profiles compared to current standards of care, with limited organ-related side-effects, or ‘toxicities’ (such as those affecting the liver or kidney) and interactions that occur between different medicines.
 However, a better understanding of how age affects PLHIV, and how ART may influence this will help address the clinical issues faced by the ageing PLHIV community.

-Taking multiple medications creates concerns for PLHIV, one of which, is the impact they might have on the immune system.
+Taking multiple medications on a long-term basis creates concerns for PLHIV, one of which, is the impact they might have on the immune system.
 As we age, so does our immune system, making it more difficult for the body to fight off infection and cancers.
 The ageing immune system is further impaired by HIV-associated complications, causing ongoing inflammation.

-Sponsored by ViiV Healthcare and developed in collaboration with an international, multi-disciplinary Advisory Committee, findings from the Positive Perspectives Study suggests that PLHIV are concerned about taking multiple medications.7
+Sponsored by ViiV Healthcare and developed in collaboration with an international, multi-disciplinary Advisory Committee, findings from the Positive Perspectives Study suggests that PLHIV are concerned about taking multiple medications.8

 Scientists are looking into multiple sources and studies to better understand ageing in PLHIV and are investigating the potential therapeutic treatments or interventions that could be combined with ART to improve outcomes for PLHIV.